 After the age of 30, several processes come together that can contribute to skin aging.
 For example, cell regeneration slows down, the skin tends to become more dry and the skin’s natural “glow” slowly diminishes.
 The body’s own production of collagen and elastin also decreases.
 This in turn leads to a reduction in the skin’s elasticity and support, which means that the skin’s wrinkles cannot simply be smoothed out or plumped up again.
 So where previously expression lines became invisible again within seconds, they suddenly remain for several minutes or longer.
 If we also spend a lot of time in the sun, UV radiation not only reduces the regenerative power of the skin, but also highlights pigment spots at the same time.
 The result is: the complexion of the facial skin looks more irregular and less radiant.

-Here comes the good news: We can’t stop skin aging, but we can postpone and mitigate it.
+Here comes the good news: We can not stop skin aging, but we can postpone and mitigate it.
 How this is possible, you will learn in our following tips for the right facial care from 30.

 Beauty Sleep?
 Yes, this tip seems very obvious at first glance, however, sufficient sleep is the basis for facial care from 30 and should therefore not be underestimated.
 The reason for this is that the skin regenerates during sleep and important processes such as the production of collagen are carried out.
 Moreover, a restful night not only revitalizes and relaxes your skin, but also allows you to perform each of your daily activities with more energy.
 Our recommendation for facial care from 30: Treat yourself to eight hours of sleep to wake up with a radiant complexion.